mattloose/hv_rapidCNS2_mod/README.md

 ```

+### To run with slurm
+Uncomment the "process.executor = 'slurm'" line in the nextflow.config file, then run as normal.
+You do not need to submut a script with SBATCH, just run the nextflow command as normal and nextflow knows
+to submit each process into SLURM.

 ### Troubleshooting tips
 If the run seems to hang forever at the cnvpytor step, it may be that you have not indexed your input bam.

-Docker Error: "docker: permission denied while trying to connect to the docker daemon socket"
-On *buntu systems, you need to add your user to the docker group.
+If you get the Docker Error: "docker: permission denied while trying to connect to the docker daemon socket".... on Ubuntu (based) systems, you need to add your user to the docker group.
-Follow the instruction here: (https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket)
+Follow the instructions here: (https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket)